oam-dev/rudr/docs/tutorials/deploy_openfaas_workload.md

           value: "false"
 ```

-Yes, just set the `parameterValues` to override parameters in component.
+Note that we just used `parameterValues` to override parameters in the previous OpenFaaS Component.

-We have write these two example yaml files in [openfaasapp.yaml](../../examples/openfaasapp.yaml).
+> Check the sample YAML files above in [openfaasapp.yaml](../../examples/openfaasapp.yaml).

 We could deploy it by: